 Dr. Sinskey and Dr. Hamilton serve on the Nominating and Corporate Governance Committee.
 Dr. Hamilton is the Chairman of the Nominating and Corporate Governance Committee.
 The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent within the meaning of the Company's, the SEC's and Nasdaq's director independence standards.
-The Nominating and Corporate Governance Committee did not hold any meetings during the year ended December 31, 2017, but did take action by written consent.
+The Nominating and Corporate Governance Committee held three meetings during the year ended December 31, 2019.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the Board criteria for Board and committee membership; - · establishing procedures for identifying and evaluating director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become Board members; - recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees; - · developing succession plans for the Board; - · developing and recommending to the Board a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of the Board and its committees.
+- developing and recommending to the Board criteria for Board and committee membership; - establishing procedures for identifying and evaluating director candidates, including nominees recommended by stockholders;

+- identifying individuals qualified to become Board members; - recommending to the Board the persons to be nominated for election as directors and to each of the Board's committees; - developing succession plans for the Board; - developing and recommending to the Board a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of the Board and its committees.